JavaScript is required

 Making a statement to police

-The police will take a statement from you about your experience.
-This means going over every detail of the sexual assault.
-It can take a few hours.
 The police will use your statement, along with other things, to investigate the sexual assault.
 You can have a support person, such as a friend, with you during police interviews.

-The officer should be the same gender as you and should let you describe what happened in your own words without interruption.
-You should be given a copy of your statement as soon as possible after it has been completed.
+The officer will generally be the same gender as you, although you can tell them if you have a preference either way.
+The officer should let you describe what happened in your own words without interruption.

 Some people may face extra difficulties when they want to make a report to the police.